Efrem Zimbalist Jr.: Other television work

-After 77 Sunset Strip, he appeared in other series, including CBS's short-lived The Reporter starring Harry Guardino as journalist Danny Taylor of the fictitious New York Globe.
+After 77 Sunset Strip, Zimbalist appeared in other series, including CBS's short-lived The Reporter starring Harry Guardino as journalist Danny Taylor of the fictitious New York Globe.
 He also appeared in leading and supporting roles in several feature films, including Harlow, A Fever in the Blood (a film about a ruthless politician), Wait Until Dark and Airport 1975.

 Zimbalist had a recurring role as Daniel Chalmers, a white-collar con man, on his daughter Stephanie Zimbalist's 1980s television detective series Remington Steele.
 He also recurred in the television dramatic series Hotel.

-In 1990, he played the father of Zorro in the Christian Broadcasting Network's The New Zorro.
+In 1990, Zimbalist portrayed the father of Zorro in the Christian Broadcasting Network's The New Zorro.
 Zimbalist relinquished the role after the program's first season because of the filming at studios outside Madrid, Spain, and the role subsequently went to Henry Darrow.
 He had a small recurring role in the 1990s hit science fiction television series Babylon 5 as William Edgars.

-Also in the 1990s, Zimbalist played Alfred Pennyworth in Batman: The Animated Series as well as in Superman: The Animated Series, The New Batman Adventures, Justice League, Static Shock, and the animated films Batman: Mask of the Phantasm, Batman & Mr. Freeze: SubZero, Batman: Mystery of the Batwoman; he also played villain Doctor Octopus in Spider-Man: The Animated Series.
+Also in the 1990s, Zimbalist voiced Alfred Pennyworth in Batman: The Animated Series.
+He reprised the role in subsequent media set in the DC Animated Universe, including Superman: The Animated Series, The New Batman Adventures, Justice League, and Static Shock.
+He said being Alfred had "made me an idol in my little grandchildren’s eyes.”
+Zimbalist also played villain Doctor Octopus in Spider-Man: The Animated Series.
 He appeared on the Trinity Broadcasting Network and as himself in the 1998 Smithsonian Institution production of Gemstones of America.
-He performed as the narrator in "Good Morning, America" by Elinor Remick Warren—Cambria CD #1042 (1993).
+He performed as the narrator in "Good Morning, America" by Elinor Remick Warren.

 Zimbalist wrote an autobiography, My Dinner of Herbs, published by Limelight Editions, New York.

-In 2008, he appeared in the short film The Delivery, in which he played a professor who helps a young girl in her struggles for literacy.
+In 2008, Zimbalist appeared in the short film The Delivery, in which he played a professor who helps a young girl in her struggles for literacy.
 The film won first place in fantasy at the Dragon*Con Film Festival and was an official selection at the Los Angeles International Children's Festival and the Reel Women International Film Festival in 2009.

 Personal life

-In December 1941, Zimbalist married his first wife, Emily Munroe McNair.
+In December 1941, Zimbalist married Emily Munroe McNair.
 They had two children, Efrem "Skip" Zimbalist III (b.
 1947) and Nancy (1944–2012).
 In January 1950, Emily died from cancer.

-In 1956, Zimbalist married Loranda Stephanie Spalding.
-Loranda's middle name was given to their daughter, actress Stephanie Zimbalist.
-On February 5, 2007, aged 73, Loranda died from lung cancer.
+On February 12, 1956, at New Hartford, Connecticut, Zimbalist married Loranda Stephanie Spalding, daughter of Francis Lecompte Spalding, United States Consul General in Seville, Spain, and a grand-daughter of Edgar L. G. Prochnik, former Austrian Minister to the United States.
+They had a daughter, future actress Stephanie Zimbalist.
+In December 1961, AP News reported that Mrs Zimbalist had gained an uncontested divorce in Los Angeles, testifying that her husband had shown her "little love or affection" in five years of marriage.

-Religion
+On February 5, 2007, Loranda died from lung cancer, aged 73.